justinslack/justinslack.com/show/_times-we-used-to-spend-house-nation.md

 ---
 title: Times We Used to Spend - House Nation
-summary: This episode is about jouse.
+summary: This episode is about house.
 date: 2020-05-19
+metaDesc: Coming soon
 author: Justin Slack
 show: Episode Number two
 subtitle: House Nation